JayPusey/OSRS-DISCORD-BOT/README.md

 2 - Price Checks using the command !value

+3- Examines and shows the outcome of casting Low Level and High Level alchemy via !examine, !lowalc and !highalc respectively

 To Improve current functions:

 1 - Split the code in classes - Makes life easier to debug